EllisLab/No-Follow/no_follow/README.md

 ### 3.0

 - Updated plugin to be 6.0 compatible
-- Removed deprecated blacklist/whitelist in favor of blockedlist/allowlist
+- Removed deprecated blacklist/whitelist in favor of blockedlist/allowlist for EE6 and newer
+- `whitelist` parameter is now `allowlist`

 ### 2.0